Vyral/base-template/_posts/2020-07-22-one-clients-glowing-praise-about-her-experience-with-us.md

 “My experience was awesome.
 We were selling our condo; we were renting a house, but we had plans to buy.
 Within the first day of listing, we had about 10 showings.
 It was amazing.
 We sold the condo very, very quickly.
 One of my favorite things about working with Carbutti was their quick response and them doing what they said they were going to do.
 If a friend or family member was looking to buy or sell, I would 100% refer them to Carbutti Realtors.”

 It is our goal to make sure that you are as satisfied with your home buying or selling experience as Jessica was.
-If you have any questions or need any help, give us a call or send us an email today.
+If you have questions or need any help, give us a call or send us an email today.
 We’d love to help you however we can.

 &nbsp;